IntuitDeveloper/PythonV3InvoiceSampleApp/README.md

 ## Python V3 Invoice Sample App
 ### Sample App in Python that implements OAuth1, Invoice CRUD and Webhooks

-This sample app is meant to provide working example of how to make API calls to Quickbooks.
+This sample app is meant to provide working example of how to make API calls to QuickBooks.
 Specifically, this sample application demonstrates the following:

 1. Implementing OAuth1 to connect an application to a customer's QuickBooks Online company.
 2. Invoicing which supports create, read, update, delete and query operations using: